yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 </a>

 - D24 has very sharp thorns; if your hands slip you will probably bleed
-- A good D24 tastes like vanilla
+- Stereotype is that D24 ranges widely in quality and attributes; flesh can be yellow or white; taste can be very bitter or mild; and apparently tastes better during rainy season and when the fruit is smaller
+- The better quality D24 I've had were very bitter, with aftertaste of vanilla
 - Usually bigger seeds
-- Stereotype is that D24 ranges widely in quality and attributes; sometimes very yellow and sometimes very white flesh; sometimes very bitter sometimes mild; and apparently tastes better during rainy season and when the fruit is smaller

 <u>D78 Sweetie</u>